Freiburg im Breisgau: Education

 Freiburg is a center of academia and research, in which numerous intellectual figures and Nobel Laureates have lived, worked, and taught.

 The city houses one of the oldest and most renowned of German universities, the Albert Ludwig University of Freiburg, as well as its medical center.
 Home to some of the greatest minds of the West, including such eminent figures as Johann Eck, Max Weber, Edmund Husserl, Martin Heidegger, and Friedrich Hayek, it is one of Europe's top research and teaching institutions.

 Freiburg also plays host to various other educational and research institutes, such as the Freiburg University of Education, the Protestant University for Applied Sciences Freiburg, Freiburg Music Academy, the Catholic University of Applied Sciences Freiburg, the International University of Cooperative Education IUCE, three Max Planck institutes, five Fraunhofer institutes, and one Leibniz institute.

 The city is home to the IES Abroad European Union program, which allows students to study the development and activities of the EU.
 This is in addition to an Environmental Science and Sustainability program focused on Freiburg's famed green lifestyle and infrastructure.
 IES Abroad also offers a German Language and Area Studies program where visiting students get to take classes at the University of Freiburg.

 The DFG / LFA Freiburg, a French-German high school established by the 1963 Élysée Treaty, is in the city.
+UWC Robert Bosch College is among the newest members of the United World Colleges (UWC) movement, one of its eighteen colleges around the world, having started accepting students in September 2014.